-- Office of Graduate Studies Week of Welcome, September - Graduate Group in Immunology Welcome Picnic, September or October - Graduate Group in Immunology Annual Research Retreat, February - GGI Chair-Student Town Hall Meeting, Early Fall
+- Graduate Group in Immunology Welcome Events, September - Graduate Group in Immunology Annual Research Retreat, February

 These recurring special events provide you with an opportunity to interact with faculty and other GGI students, exchange ideas, socialize and have fun!
 We strongly encourage all GGI students and faculty to attend these events.
 Presentation of a poster during the GGI Annual Research Retreat is mandatory for all second year GGI students and above.
-Attendance at the Town Hall meeting is mandatory for all GGI students.
-You will receive e-mails notifying you of the exact date of the event.
+You will receive e-mails notifying you of the exact date of the events.